scoconno/scoconno.github.io/mind/physicalism/notes.md

 Consider what this means about studying some object like a heart.
 When you learn everything there is to know about the heart, you learn every fact about the heart.
 If physicalism is true, each of those facts you learned is a physical fact.

 This may seem surprising when applied to, say, economics.
 If physicalism is true, then every fact you learn in economics is a physical fact.
-These are likely non-fundamental facts, e.g., facts about demand for a product changing as the price drops will ultimately hold in virtue of some facts about the most fundamental physical entities in the world.
+These are likely non-fundamental facts, e.g., facts about demand for a product changing as its price drops will be a non-fundamental fact because it holds in virtue of some facts about the most fundamental physical entities in the world.

 If physicalism is true, then every fact about human mentality is a physical fact.
 This is a dramatic claim.
 Consider the implication it has for the topics we focused on in this course.
 We first investigated personal identity.
 We asked under what conditions a person existing at one time is identical to a person existing at another.
 If physicalism is true, then personal identity consists in some physical facts.
 This precludes the possibility that personal identity consists in sameness of soul, an essentially non-physical entity.
 It also means that personal identity consists in psychological continuity only if facts about our psychologies are physical facts, i.e., fundamental physical facts or facts that supervene on fundamental physical facts.